Chris Jones (British singer)

-Christopher Anthony Jones (born 20 April 1985) is a British singer and songwriter best known for featuring the vocals and lyrics on "Going Wrong" (2008), written and produced by Dutch trance DJ and producer Armin van Buuren plus German trance DJ and producer Roger Shah.
+Christopher Anthony Jones (born 20 April 1985) is an English singer and songwriter best known for featuring the vocals and lyrics on "Going Wrong" (2008), written and produced by Dutch trance DJ and producer Armin van Buuren plus German trance DJ and producer Roger Shah.
 This track was present in the Dutch charts for nine successive weeks and has been viewed more than 19,000,000 times on YouTube.

 Career

 Jones has a love and passion for music that has developed from childhood, songwriting, singing and performing from a young age.
 When he was about 13/14, he started acting in plays at school.
 This culminated in an appearance in British Channel 4 soap Hollyoaks.
 Jones appeared in one episode as a young bully called Toadface.
 Coming from a rock background, Jones decided upon acoustic rock as his platform, and began working with a number of talented and well respected producers.
 Through these projects, Jones started to develop his writing skills, began creating songs, and matured quickly as a solo artist.